apache/spark/docs/sql-ref-syntax-qry-select-case.md

 * **then_expression**

-    Specifies the then expression based on the `boolean_expression` condition, `then_expression` and `else_expression` should all be same type or coercible to a common type.
+    Specifies the then expression based on the `boolean_expression` condition; `then_expression` and `else_expression` should all be same type or coercible to a common type.

 * **else_expression**

-    Specifies the default expression, `then_expression` and `else_expression` should all be same type or coercible to a common type.
+    Specifies the default expression; `then_expression` and `else_expression` should all be same type or coercible to a common type.

 ### Examples